Posts Tagged ‘fraxel’

 Fractional Laser Resurfacing

-Fractional resurfacing procedures have gained in popularity because their delivery systems dramatically reduce downtime compared to full resurfacing.
-Fractional laser skin resurfacing treatments can utilize the same energy of ablative resurfacing lasers, while providing the safety of non-ablative laser treatments.
+Fractional resurfacing procedures have gained in popularity because their delivery systems dramatically reduce downtime compared to full coverage resurfacing.
+Fractional laser skin resurfacing treatments can utilize the same energy of an ablative resurfacing lasers, while providing the safety of non-ablative laser treatments.
 As a result, patients can undergo a corrective procedure, without the down -time.
 Fractional laser treatments target only a fraction of skin at a time, leaving the surrounding tissue intact, allowing the skin to heal faster.
 Fractional laser procedure are usually done in a series of treatments.
-Active FX and Fraxel are the most widely used fractional laser treatments.
+Fraxel, ProFractioal and Ultrapulse (Active FX) are the most widely used fractional laser treatments.

 Active FX, Deep FX and Total FX